 The exhibit runs on a 65” Ideum Platform multitouch table.
-The experience includes three modules that focus on different ways of learning about medical technology.
-At Scan Yourself, visitors use fingertip sensors to track their heart rate, skin temperature, and galvanic skin response.
-Build a Medical Scanner lets visitors design their own 3D diagnostic device to focus on specific health scenarios.
-And at Diagnosis, two visitors become collaborating physicians to examine a patient with a mystery illness.
+The experience includes three modules that engage visitors in different ways of learning about medical technology.
+In the first module, “Scan Yourself,” visitors use fingertip sensors to track their heart rate, skin temperature, and galvanic skin response.
+The second module, “Build a Medical Scanner,” invites visitors to design their own 3D diagnostic device to focus on specific health scenarios.
+At the last module, “Diagnosis,” two visitors become collaborating physicians to examine a patient with a mystery illness.

 The exhibit’s innovative and highly social interface is complemented by the table’s custom hardware.
 Ideum designed and engineered a special Arduino-driven panel to run the dedicated fingertip sensors for Scan Yourself.
-And embedded in the table’s casing and base are LED strips with adjustable lighting, adding to the futuristic allure of the table’s onscreen diagnostic windows.
+Embedded in the table’s casing and base are LED strips with adjustable lighting, adding to the futuristic allure of the table’s onscreen diagnostic windows.

 The exhibit’s location at a range of science centers provides a unique opportunity to assess engagement and learning using the same experience at different venues.